conradakunga/Blog/_posts/2025-05-10-flexible-leveraging-of-appsettingsjson-in-net-applications.md

 The file `appsettings.json` is **always loaded first**, and its settings are exposed to **all** the environments.

-If we wanted the settings to be different for our `Development` environment, we would modify the `appsettings.Development.json` and in that file specify what we want to override.
+If we wanted the settings to be different for our `Development` environment, we would modify the `appsettings.Development.json` and in that file specify what we want to **override**.

 For example, I want **Yellow** to be the foreground colour and **Red** to be the background color for my development environment.